jhekasoft/insteadman-site-old/README.md

-# instead-manager
+# InsteadMan
-Site for INSTEAD Manager
+Site for InsteadMan